 - Summer programs for educational, corporate and/or military partners such as ROTC

 Proposals submitted for funding may be for research, education and community outreach initiatives that are consistent with the Mission of Lewis University, the Mission and Goals of the Stahl Center, and relate to entrepreneurship, as broadly defined.
 The recipient of the proposed entrepreneurship scholar must be a current faculty member or a student with a Lewis University faculty sponsor.

-If you have questions regarding the types of initiatives funded by the Stahl Center, the proposal submission process, or any other aspect of the Entrepreneurship in Residence Program, please contact:
+If you have questions regarding the types of initiatives funded by the Stahl Center, the proposal submission process, or any other aspect of the Faculty Scholarly Initiative program, please contact: